zendesk/link-dane/docs/MANAGE.md

 #### Organizations

-An Organization is any non-profit or business that offers services you want to be seen on your Link-SF instance.
+An Organization is any non-profit or business that offers services you want to be seen on your Link-Dane instance.
 For example, St Anthony's Foundation, or the United Way.

 Organizations contain high level data that you may want to keep around such as their website and points of contact.